Learning in the Flow of Work 2024: Everything L&D Should Know

 This also enables microlearning tools to offer the same learning experience.
 Their vendors now also provide plugins for G-Suite, Outlook, Slack, or Salesforce.

-Josh Bersin recommends building a continuous learning content with all four following approaches:
+Josh Bersin recommends building continuous learning content with all four following approaches:

 • Education: for example instructor-led training (ILT) courses or workshops.
 These training elements require a fixed start and end so that you can track them easily.

-• Experience: including on-the-job assignments, checklist, development plan, and job rotation.
+• Experience: including on-the-job assignments, checklists, development plans, and job rotation.
 These elements are a part of an employee’s working routine.

 • Exposure: can be mentoring or peer feedback.
 They focus on interactions between colleagues, which encourages employees to share their knowledge.